Anthony Davis NBA Preview vs. the Trail Blazers

 Trail Blazers 2022-23 Defensive Insights

-- The Trail Blazers were 23rd in the NBA last year, allowing 117.4 points per game.
+- Defensively, the Trail Blazers conceded 117.4 points per contest last season, 23rd in the league.

-- The Trail Blazers conceded 43.2 rebounds on average last year, 14th in the league.
+- On the boards, the Trail Blazers allowed 43.2 rebounds per contest last season, 14th in the league in that category.

-- Looking at assists, the Trail Blazers allowed 27 per game last year, ranking them last in the NBA.
+- Looking at assists, the Trail Blazers were last in the league defensively last year, conceding 27 per game.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!